Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Methodology Analysis and Potential Direction

 \subsubsection{Potential Direction Based on Dataset Characteristics}

-In the perspective of the dataset, we find that most microorganism image datasets used in MIA tasks based on classical neural networks are private, and a few open-access datasets are used in MIA tasks based on deep neural networks.
-We find that some datasets, such as the EMDS series, are few-shot.
-The existing methods based EMDS series usually applied data augmentation to solve the few-shot problem.
-In recent years, the few-shot problem is an essential topic in several important computer vision conferences such as CVPR, ICCV, and ECCV.
-It aims to develop some methods from data (augment the training data set by prior knowledge), model (constrain the hypothesis space by prior knowledge), and algorithm (alter the search strategy for the parameter of the best hypothesis in hypothesis space by prior knowledge) to achieve the good performance with limited training data~\cite{Wang-2020-GAFE}.
-Considering that collecting enough microorganism image data is a big challenge, the few-shot problem in microorganism image analysis also can be a research topic in the future.
+From the dataset's perspective, most microorganism image datasets used in MIA tasks based on classical neural networks are private, and a few open-access datasets are used in MIA tasks based on deep neural networks.
+Some datasets, such as the EMDS series, have limited data samples.
+The existing methods using the EMDS series usually applied data augmentation to solve this problem.
+In recent years, few-shot learning and domain adaptation have become hot topics in the research about AI.
+Few-shot learning aims to develop some methods from data (augment the training data set by prior knowledge), model (constrain the hypothesis space by prior knowledge), or algorithm (alter the search strategy for the parameter of the best hypothesis in hypothesis space by prior knowledge) to achieve the good performance with limited training data~\cite{Wang-2020-GAFE}.
+Domain adaptation aims to learn a model for the target domain by leveraging knowledge from a labeled source domain~\cite{Deng-2021-IFDU,Deng-2021-JCDF}.
+Although few-shot learning and domain adaptation may help solve the limitation caused by insufficient data, they still face data acquisition challenges.
+Ideal few-shot learning and domain adaptation algorithms can address the insufficient data problem.
+However, there is still a performance gap between current few-shot learning and domain adaptation technologies and conventional supervised (deep learning) algorithms.

-In~\cite{Ling-2020-FSPR}, a few-shot learning method is proposed to perform the pill image recognition.
-The workflow of the proposed method is shown in Fig.~\ref{fig65}.
-This method contains two steps, including pill segmentation and recognition.
-An optimized U-Net is applied for pill segmentation.
-Then, the original image is used to generated contour and texture images.
-Besides, the imprinted text is extracted to increase the effective features.
-All pill images are used to train RGB, contour, and texture streams.
-Batch hard images selected in batch all stage are used for training the following fully connected layers.
-This method is proved to be a useful method for pill recognition based on limited data.
-It may be a potential direction for the limited microorganism dataset based methods.